danielgrimland/Sea_Urchin_Endomesoderm_GRN/README.md

 ### Efficient Combination of Constraints and ABNs

-We develop an efficient methodology to combine abstract boolean networks with experimental constraints, resulting in constrained abstract boolean networks (cABNs).
+We developed an efficient methodology to combine abstract boolean networks with experimental constraints, resulting in constrained abstract boolean networks (cABNs).
 This quick integration allows quick testing of constraints with ABNs.

+### Model Visualization

+Untranslated ABN data is efficiently converted into a Cytoscape model, allowing the visualization of large networks and model sharing via image and website functionalities built into Cytoscape.

+## Future Plans

+We plan to optimize previously created code to achieve better time and space complexity.
+Moreover, while visual style generation functionalities were developed and there is support for the mapping of visual attributes, automatic visual style generation is currently being developed.

 ## Further Reading